paulphys/next-keycloak-sso/README.md

-# nextauth-keycloak
+# next-keycloak-sso
-Keycloak SSO authentication in Next14 with NextAuth
+Keycloak SSO in Next.js 14 with NextAuth.js

 ## Setup